AckerlyXu/heima/articles/media-services/media-services-rest-deliver-streaming-content.md

 The [following](#types) section shows the enum types whose values are used in the REST calls.

-##Create an OnDemand streaming locator
+## Create an OnDemand streaming locator
 To create the OnDemand streaming locator and get URLs you need to do the following:

 1. If the content is encrypted, define an access policy.
 2. Create an OnDemand streaming locator.
 3. If you plan to stream, get the streaming manifest file (.ism) in the asset.

    If you plan to progressively download, get the names of MP4 files in the asset.
 4. Build URLs to the manifest file or MP4 files.
 5. Note that you cannot create a streaming locator using an AccessPolicy that includes write or delete permissions.

-###Create an access policy
+### Create an access policy

+>[!NOTE]
+>There is a limit of 1,000,000 policies for different AMS policies (for example, for Locator policy or ContentKeyAuthorizationPolicy).
+You should use the same policy ID if you are always using the same days / access permissions, for example, policies for locators that are intended to remain in place for a long time (non-upload policies).
+For more information, see [this](media-services-dotnet-manage-entities.md#limit-access-policies) topic.

 Request: